English Exit Exam

 - conventional spelling, punctuation, and usage

-The following documents can be studied to understand how the Test is graded:
+The following document can be studied to understand how the Test is graded:

-Should the student fail, the exam must be rewritten, and passed, before a D.E.C. can be issued.
+Should the student fail, the exam must be rewritten, and passed, before a DCS can be issued.
 There is no limit to the number of times a failed exam may be rewritten, but students can only write on the authorized test dates.
-There is no fee charged for writing, or rewriting the English Exit Test.
+There is no fee charged for writing, or rewriting the English Exit Exam.

-If you need more information about the English Exit Test, please contact Wendy Willis by email at firstname.lastname@example.org or by phone at 514-931-8731 ext.
-3948.
+If you need more information about the English Exit Exam, please contact Wendy Willis by email at email@example.com.

-The dates for the English Exit Test are scheduled years in advance.
-There are no other test dates available.
-The ministry does not allow any student to write at any other time than these specified dates.
-The next known test dates are:
+The dates for the English Exit Exam are scheduled years in advance.
+There are no other exam dates available.
+The Ministry does not allow any student to write at any other time than these specified dates.
+Exit Exams are always held on a Wednesday at 8:30 am.
+The next known exam dates are:

 - Wednesday, December 13, 2023 (online registration from October 11 – 31, 2023)

 - Wednesday, May 15, 2024 (online registration from March 11 – 29, 2024)

 - Wednesday, August 7, 2024 (online registration from June 3 – 17, 2024)